Heroes of Feonora

 Of course, once we'd designated a unique color for the Town Card deck we couldn't resist experimenting with the Spells deck and...

-...well, I think you can see where this is going.
+...well, you can probably guess where this is going.

 As you can see below the card backings have developed into a color palette all their own, which we're feeling pleased with for the time being, and hope you will be too.